Irregular Korean Verbs: The Key to Fluid Korean Speech

-Learning Korean can be an exciting journey, but encountering irregular Korean verbs for the first time can feel overwhelming.
-Unlike regular verbs that follow consistent conjugation patterns, irregular verbs change their stems in certain situations, creating exceptions to the rules you’ve diligently memorized.
+Learning Korean is an exciting journey, but irregular Korean verbs can feel overwhelming at first.
+Unlike regular verbs, these change their stems in certain situations, creating exceptions to the rules you’ve memorized.

 The good news?
-These irregularities actually follow predictable patterns.
-Once you understand these patterns, you’ll find that Korean verb conjugation becomes much more intuitive.
-Many students wonder how many irregular verbs in Korean they need to learn.
-While the exact number varies depending on ho
+These irregularities follow predictable patterns.
+Once you understand them, Korean verb conjugation becomes much more intuitive.

 날씨가 너무 추워요.